APARATE: Adaptive Adversarial Patch for CNN-based Monocular Depth Estimation for Autonomous Navigation: Experimental Results

-We quantitatively assess the performance of our patch using the mean square error $MSE$, the mean depth estimation errors, denoted as $E_{d}$, alongside the ratios of the affected regions, designated as $R_{a}$, for the target object across 100 scenes extracted from the KITTI dataset.
+We assess the mean depth estimation errors, denoted as $E_{d_c}$ and $E_{d_f}$, alongside the ratios of the affected regions, designated as $R_{a_c}$ and $R_{a_f}$, for the target object across 100 scenes extracted from the KITTI dataset.
 The final outcomes are determined by calculating the average values of these metrics, offering a representative result.

+The outcomes we have acquired can be comprehended in the following manner: Hypothetically considering that the camera captures objects as far away as $100$ meters, we categorize objects based on their distance.
+Those within the range of $[0,50]$ meters, as inferred from our assessment, are labeled as "close", while objects within $[50,100]$ meters are termed "far".

-In accordance with the data presented in Table \ref{performance}, when our patch targets a monodepth2-based model, it achieves an average alteration of approximately $55\%$.
+In accordance with the data presented in Table \ref{performance}, when our patch targets a monodepth2-based Monocular Depth Estimation (MDE) model, it achieves an average alteration of approximately $55\%$ for objects within the range of $[0,50]$ meters, and around $23\%$ for objects within $[50,100]$ meters.
+To illustrate, let's consider an "urban scenario" where a car is traveling at a speed of $40$ km/h.
+In such a scenario, the braking distance should exceed $24$ meters to ensure the car can come to a safe stop before colliding with another vehicle.
+However, utilizing our patch, a car positioned $20$ meters away might be incorrectly perceived to be at a distance exceeding $31$ meters, leading to a highly concerning situation of potential collision.

 Considering a scenario set on a highway, where the speed limit stands at $160$ km/h, the stipulated safe distance stretches to $96$ meters.
-When we incorporate our patch, a car positioned $90$ meters away is projected to be situated approximately $139.5$ meters away.
+When we incorporate our patch, a car positioned $90$ meters away is projected to be situated approximately $110$ meters away.
 This starkly demonstrates the profound consequences of our devised attack.

-Additionally, it's noteworthy that our patch yields an impact on over $98\%$ of the target region.
+Additionally, it's noteworthy that our patch yields an impact on over $98\%$ of the target region for close objects and around $85\%$ for far objects.
 This data underscores the extensive influence our patch has on altering depth perception.

-Moreover, even when targeting MIMdepth, a method touted for its enhanced robustness through the incorporation of transformer architecture and masked image modeling (MIM), our adversarial patch continues to exhibit effectiveness, causing a notable depth estimation error of $0.39$.
-Figure \ref{results_car_mimdepth2} visually demonstrates the influence of our adversarial patch on the depth prediction of the MIMdepth model.
-For more qualitative results related to this model, please refer to the supplementary material.